 Goal models can be viewed by clicking on the Models/Goal menu option, and selecting the environment to view the environment for.

 By changing the environment name in the environment combo box, the goal model for a different environment can be viewed.

 By clicking on a model element, information about that artifact can be viewed.

 Goal models can also be filtered by goal.
 Applying a filter causes the selected goal to be displayed as the root goal.
 Consequently, goals are only displayed if they are direct or indirect leafs of the filtered goal.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print goal models as SVG files, see Generating Documentation.

 Adding, updating, and deleting an obstacle¶

 - Click on the Requirements/Obstacle menu to open the Obstacles table box, and click on the Add button to open the Obstacle dform.